-If you're now relying on a device to work from home or stay in touch with friends and family, it's crucial you sort any audio issues out as quickly as possible.
+If you're now relying on a device to work from home or stay in touch with friends and family, it's probably essential that you sort any audio issues out as quickly as possible.

-The 'Windows is looking for a solution to the problem' message may have been annoying in the past, but a similar troubleshooter could help finding any sound issues.
+The 'Windows is looking for a solution to the problem' message may have been annoying in the past, but a similar troubleshooter could help to find any sound issues.

 - In the search bar next to the Start Menu type 'troubleshoot'